 With Lanzarote's volcanic landscape there are many exciting and awe-inspiring natural sights to see.
-Taking a tour of Timanfaya National Park is highly recommended as you can take a coach or camel ride around the volcanic scenery which includes live geysers and boiling pools.
+Taking a tour of Timanfaya National Park is highly recommended as you can catch a coach or camel ride around the volcanic scenery which includes live geysers and boiling pools.
 You can even stop for a break at the park's El Diablo restaurant which serves traditional Canarian food cooked using only geothermal heat generated underground.

-The Cueva de los Verdes are caves formed 3000 years ago during the eruption of the Corono Volcano, they are well worth a visit to admire the beautiful natural rock formations and you can even take in some traditional folk music as part of the cave is used for concerts.
+The Cueva de los Verdes are caves formed 3000 years ago during the eruption of the Corono Volcano.
+They are well worth a visit to admire the beautiful natural rock formations and you can even take in some traditional folk music as part of the cave is used for concerts.

 Volcanic activity in Lanzarote is responsible for shaping many of the island’s most spectacular sights and El Golfo is no exception to this.
-El Golfo is a huge crater which has been filled with seawater and algae making it bright green in colour, this contrasts with the black sand surrounding it and with the strange rock formations around the crater; it really is an amazing sight.
+El Golfo is a huge crater which has been filled with seawater and algae making it bright green in colour, this contrasts with the black sand surrounding it and with the strange rock formations around the crater; It really is an amazing sight.
 The nearby village of the same name is also worth a visit if you’re hungry as it has some great seafood restaurants.

 Fun Seekers in Lanzarote

 Much of the most exhilarating fun to be had in Lanzarote is focused along the beaches and waterfronts.
-In Costa Teguise and Puerto del Carmen there is a vast amount of water sports to try your hand at including diving, snorkelling, windsurfing, fishing, jet ski hire and parasailing.
+In Costa Teguise and Puerto del Carmen, there is a vast amount of water sports to try your hand at including diving, snorkelling, windsurfing, fishing, jet ski hire and parasailing.